harshitVinsol/Meeting-Scheduler/README.md

 # Meeting-Scheduler
-This repository is for the Meeting Scheduler App of the Adavanced Android track.
+This repository is for the Meeting Scheduler App of the Advanced Android track.